lucapisciotta/calibre/README.md

 I've enabled the function to add new ebooks directly from the WebUI but this is available only from the same local network (With an IP in these subnets `192.168.0.0/16`, `172.16.0.0/12` and `10.0.0.0/8`)

+If you need to enable the authentication you can simply add `ENABLE_AUTH=true` in the environemnt variables and pass your users database as a volume that point to `/srv/calibre/users.sqlite`.
+If you want to try the authentication system you can simply add the variable and pass `ADMIN_PASSWORD=yourpassword` to the container or use the default password which is `ChangeMe!`.

 ### Usage
 ------------------------
 Here are some example snippets to help you get started creating a container.